-Cluster Manager's primary responsibility is Agent allocation.
-However, through Cluster Manager, users also create and maintain the build infrastructure: build classes, user access, build history details, and manage Agent activity.
+The Cluster Manager's primary responsibility is agent allocation.
+Also, through the Cluster Manager, you create and maintain the build infrastructure (build classes, user access, and build history details), and you manage agent activity.

 When to Use the ElectricAccelerator Cluster